sanjeetkumaritoutlook/mean-stack-example/README.md

 this is express.js web server port

 ### local MongoDB instance
+Instead of using Mongoose, let's use the MongoDB Native Driver.

+This means no schemas, but you get direct control over MongoDB operations.

+no need to install mongoose (npm install -g mongosh). just mongodb compass enough

 mongodb://localhost:27017

 ## this contains two functionalities with client -> server -> database